filleben/F1Dictionary/README.md

 ### User Stories

 - As a user, I want the site to be simple to use and visually appealing.
-- As a user, I want the the definitions to be sorted in categories.
+- As a user, I want the definitions to be sorted in categories.
 - As a user, I want to be able to update any incorrect definitions.
 - As a user, I want to be able to add more definitions to the site.
 - As a user, I want to be able to quickly find the information I am looking for.